-The following transcoding actions can be executed in Vantage or in Telestream Cloud:
+These transcoding actions can execute in Vantage or in Vantage Cloud:

 - Analyze

+- Compose-Tempo Composer only

 - Conform

 - Flip64

 - IPTV Flip

 - Multiscreen Flip

+- Notify-Cloud Notifier and Http Notifier only

 - Tempo

+- Timed Text Conform

 - · Timed Text Flip

-When an action is placed in Cloud Port mode, the following functionality applies:
+When you place an action in Cloud mode, this functionality applies:

-- Execution of the action occurs in the specified cloud account and is executed by the Telestream Cloud Service; not by the service it is normally executed by. - A vcp-uploads bucket is automatically created in the specified Cloud storage, where binders are created to contain local files that have been uploaded for processing. - The Output Location settings (which pertain only to Vantage execution) are disabled; the Cloud Store settings are used to identify the output bucket.
-Transport actions (Move, Copy, etc.) must be used to perform file operations. - Open workflow-capable actions don't operate in Open Mode in Telestream Cloud.
+- Action execution occurs in the specified Cloud account by the Telestream Cloud Service; not by the service it is executed by in Vantage. - A vcp-uploads bucket is automatically created in the specified Cloud storage, where binders are created to contain local files that have been uploaded for processing. - The Output Location settings (which pertain only to Vantage execution) are disabled; the Cloud Store settings are used to identify the output bucket.
+Transport actions (Move, Copy, etc.) must be used to perform file operations. - Open workflow-capable actions don't operate in Open Mode in Vantage Cloud.

-Enabling and Configuring Cloud Mode and File Lifespan
+Enabling | Disabling and Configuring Cloud Mode

-Note: Cloud Port mode settings only apply to Cloud-capable actions in hybrid workflows executing in Vantage.
-When you export a workflow into Telestream Cloud-creating a hosted workflow-it executes independently of Vantage, and these settings must be specified directly in Telestream Cloud.
+Note: Cloud mode settings only apply to Cloud-capable actions (see above) in hybrid workflows.
+When you export a workflow to Vantage Cloud-creating a hosted workflow-it executes independently of Vantage and these settings must be specified directly in Vantage Cloud.